 If you are overweight or obese

 There are also some risks to your baby.
-These include excessive birth weight.
-Your baby may be born with low blood sugars or breathing problems.
+These include an excessive birth weight, or being born with low blood sugar or breathing problems.

 Losing weight is not recommended when you are pregnant.

-If you are worried that you are overweight or obese:
+If you're worried that you are overweight or have obesity: